Henry I of Jawor: Life

-Following the model of his father and brother Bernard, Henry I tried to keep his political independence and refuse to submit to any of his powerful neighbors.
-To this end, he approached those who were opposed to King John in Bohemia, represented by the widow of King Wenceslaus II and daughter of the King Przemysł II of Poland, Elisabeth Richeza and her lover, the powerful magnate Henryk z Lipy.
+Following the model of his father and brother Bernard, Henry I tried to keep his political independence and refused to submit to any of his powerful neighbors.
+To this end, he approached those who were opposed to King John of Bohemia in Bohemia, represented by the widow of King Wenceslaus II of Bohemia and daughter of the King Przemysł II of Poland, Elisabeth Richeza of Poland and her lover, the powerful magnate Henryk z Lipy.

-In 1316 Queen Elisabeth, against the wishes of King John, made the betrothal of her only daughter, Princess Agnes of Bohemia, with Henry I, making him a potential competitor for the Bohemian crown against King John.
-Shortly after this, and with the consent of Queen Elisabeth, Henry I took with his troops her dower, Hradec Králové, where he organized expeditions in support of rebels against King John.
-However, two years later, Henry I settled an agreement with King John, thanks to the mediation of the German king Louis IV, Henry I brother-in-law.
+In 1316, Queen Elisabeth, against the wishes of King John, made the betrothal of her only daughter, Princess Agnes of Bohemia, with Henry I, making him a potential competitor for the Bohemian crown against King John.
+Shortly after this, and with the consent of Queen Elisabeth, Henry I took with his troops her dower, Hradec Králové, where he organised expeditions in support of rebels against King John.
+However, two years later, Henry I settled an agreement with King John, thanks to the mediation of the German king Louis IV, Holy Roman Emperor, Henry I's brother-in-law.
 Shortly after, Queen Elisabeth decided to sell her fiefs to King John.

-In 1319 Waldemar, Margrave of Brandenburg-Stendal died without issue and with him, the branch of the House of Ascania who ruled Brandenburg since the 12th century, became extinct.
-Through his mother Beatrix, Henry I was one of the closest relatives of the late Margrave.
-Determined to obtain part of Waldemar's inheritance, he entered with troops and conquest the eastern Lusatia and Zgorzelec.
+In 1319, Waldemar, Margrave of Brandenburg-Stendal died without issue and with him, the branch of the House of Ascania who ruled Brandenburg since the 12th century, became extinct.
+Through his mother, Beatrice, Henry I was one of the closest relatives of the late Margrave.
+Determined to obtain part of Waldemar's inheritance, he entered with troops and conquered the eastern Lusatia and Zgorzelec.
 At the same time, the western part of the district of Bautzen was taken by King John of Bohemia.
-The division was formally accepted by King Louis IV, who became in the sovereign of Brandenburg after Waldemar's death, with the towns of Zgorzelec, Lubań, Trzebiel, Żary, Mirsk, Leśna, Zły Komorów, Żytawa, Ostrowiec and Rychbach passing to the Duchy of Jawor.
-However, the Bohemian King refused to accept the loss of part of Lusatia, so in August and September 1319 erupted a brief war, who ended with an arrangement for the disputed territory of September 22, that guarantees the status quo in the district.
+The division was formally accepted by King Louis IV, who became the sovereign of Brandenburg after Waldemar's death, with the towns of Zgorzelec, Lubań, Trzebiel, Żary, Mirsk, Leśna, Zły Komorów, Żytawa, Ostrowiec and Rychbach passing to the Duchy of Jawor.
+However, the Bohemian King refused to accept the loss of part of Lusatia, so in August and September 1319 erupted a brief war, who ended with an arrangement for the disputed territory of 22 September, that guarantees the status quo in the district.